redstone-finance/terminal-cli/README.md

 > **Note:** The `--tokens` flag requires the full pair name (e.g., `btc_usdt`, `eth_usdc`).
 Passing just `btc` will not match any files.

+### Output Directory

+Downloaded files are saved in the `downloads/` folder, created in the same directory where you run the CLI.
+The tool automatically organizes files by exchange and date:

+`./downloads/<exchange>/trade/YYYY/MM/DD/<token_pair>/...`

 ### Metadata Logic

 The CLI automatically selects the correct configuration file based on the date range: